iRNA-COSI/APAeval/benchmarking_workflows/README.md

 ```
 [SAMPLE_NAME].([ADDITIONAL_INFO].)[GENOME]
 ```
-where `[SAMPLE_NAME]` is a unique id of the condition represented in the ground truth and assessed by the participant as listed [here][challenges]. `[ADDITIONAL_INFO]` is optional; this can be used if several ground truths are obtained from the same condition but differ otherwise, e.g. one is a subset of the other.`[GENOME]` is the genome version used for creating the ground truth.
+where `[SAMPLE_NAME]` is a unique id of the condition represented in the ground truth and assessed by the participant as listed [in the APAeval Zenodo snapshot][apaeval-zenodo]. `[ADDITIONAL_INFO]` is optional; this can be used if several ground truths are obtained from the same condition but differ otherwise, e.g. one is a subset of the other.`[GENOME]` is the genome version used for creating the ground truth.
 MUST contain either "mm" or "hg", e.g. `mm10` or `hg38_v26`

 #### Examples:
 > MmusCortex_adult_R1.TE.mm10